Stevsoza/notes.app/README.md

 # notes.app
 app for create notes

+#actual state
-actual state = processing, only login implemented
+processing, only registration and login implemented